Adding children to your life and critical illness policy has never been simpler – and the benefits can be huge…

 A little over a month later, with Sam having completed his surgery and back at home recovering, the Dunns received a total payout of £50,000.

-(This is a fictional case study.)
+(This is a fictional case study, authored by Zurich Assurance Ltd.)

 Zurich Assurance Ltd, authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Registered in England and Wales under company number 02456671.
 Registered Office: The Grange, Bishops Cleeve, Cheltenham, GL52 8XX.